Jordan van der Gaag: International career

 From 2014 to 2017, Van der Gaag earned five caps for the Netherlands from under-15 to under-19 level.
 His sole appearance for the last of those teams was on 1 September 2017, starting in a 2–2 friendly draw with Portugal in Vaasa, Finland; he was substituted for Donyell Malen after 61 minutes.

 Personal life

 Van der Gaag is the son of the former professional footballer and current manager, Mitchell van der Gaag, who played for Marítimo and managed that club and Belenenses, among others.
-His younger brother, Luca, was a teammate at Belenenses SAD.
+His younger brother, Luca, was a teammate at B-SAD.
 His paternal grandfather, Wim, was one of the first Dutch professional footballers in 1954.